Tensor networks and graphical calculus for open quantum systems: Representations of Completely positive maps

-The structural properties the Choi-matrix $\Lambda$ must satisfy for the linear map $\2 E$ to be trace-preserving (TP), hermitian-preserving (HP) and completely positive (CP) are~\cite{Bengtsson2006}:
+The structural properties the Choi-matrix $\Lambda$ must satisfy for the linear map $\2 E$ to be hermitian-preserving (HP), trace-preserving (TP), and completely positive (CP) are~\cite{Bengtsson2006}:

 The Choi-matrix for a given map $\2 E$ is unique with respect to the isomorphism convention chosen.
 We will provide tensor networks to illustrate a close relationship to the superoperator formed with the corresponding vectorization convention in Section~\ref{sec:choi-sop}.
-The Choi-matrix finds practical utility as one can check the complete-positivity of the map $\2 E$ by computing the eigenvalues of $\Lambda$, and it is also necessary to construct the Choi-matrix for a given superoperator to transform to the other representations.
+The Choi-matrix finds practical utility as one can check the complete-positivity of the map $\2 E$ by computing the eigenvalues of $\Lambda$.
+It is also necessary to construct the Choi-matrix for a given superoperator to transform to the other representations.

 Due to the similarity of vectorization and the Choi-Jamio{\l}kowski isomorphism, one could then ask what happens if we vectorize in a different basis.
 This change of basis of the Choi-matrix is more commonly known as the $\chi$-matrix which we will discuss next.
-However, such a change of basis does not change the eigen-spectrum of a matrix, so the positivity criteria in Eqn~\eqref{eqn:choithm} holds for any basis.
+However, such a change of basis does not change the eigen-spectrum of a matrix, so the positivity criteria in Eq.~\eqref{eqn:choithm} holds for any basis.

 Another desirable property of Choi matrices is that they can be directly determined for a given system experimentally by \emph{ancilla assisted process tomography (AAPT)}~\cite{DAriano2003,White2003}.
-This is an experimental realization of the Choi-Jamio{\l}kowski isomorphism where one prepares the maximally entangled state $\frac{1}{\sqrt{d}}\sum_{i=0}^d\ket{i}\otimes\ket{i}$ on the joint ancilla-system and subjects one half to the channel $\2 E$.
-State tomography is then performed on the output and the reconstructed state is equal to the Choi matrix up to the normalization factor $d$.
+This is an experimental realization of the Choi-Jamio{\l}kowski isomorphism which we discuss in detail in Section~\ref{sec:aapt}.